LiferayCloudInnovations/cne-cookbook/README.markdown

 ## Contribution Notes

+### Adding New Recipes

 - Recipes are defined in the `recipes/` directory.
 Each recipe contains an ingredients file that points to other values files that are needed to customize the liferay chart deployment.
+- Environment variables such as `RECIPE` and `DXP_IMAGE_TAG` are set and then `recipe` target is called.
-   Also each recipe has an optional 'workspace/' folder that contains osgi modules that will be deployed to DXP or client extension projects that will be deployed to the cluster using provisional client-extension helm chart.
+- Also each recipe has an optional 'workspace/' folder that contains osgi modules that will be deployed to DXP or client extension projects that will be deployed to the cluster using provisional client-extension helm chart.

+### Reusing Ingredients

 - Ingredients are defined in the `ingredients/` directory.
 These are reusable values files that can be used across multiple recipes.
-- Environment variables such as `RECIPE` and `DXP_IMAGE_TAG` are set automatically by recipe targets.

-This setup is ideal for local development, testing, and experimentation with Liferay DXP and its extensions in a reproducible Kubernetes environment.
+- Each ingredient file that contains `customXXX` values must use a key prefixed with `x-` This allows the Liferay helm chart to merge these values non-destructively with the default values provided by the chart.